MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 	- **partitioned**
 		- each partition has its **own rack**, network and power sources
 		- each partition can have multiple instances, but each partition is separate from each other
+		- help reduce the likelihood of **correlated hardware failures** for your application
+		- can have a maximum of 7 partitions per AZ
 	- other features
 		- unique placement group name within AWS account
 		- cannot merge placement groups
 		- only certain types of instances can be launched in a placement group (Compute Optimized, GPU, Memory Optimized, Storage Optimized)
 		- existing instance can be moved to a placement group; needs to be stopped first; cannot be moved via console yet
+		- If you receive a **capacity error** when launching an instance in a placement group that already has running instances, **stop and restart** all of the instances in the placement group, and try the launch again.
+Restarting the instances may migrate them to hardware that has capacity for all the requested instances
 - VM Import/Export
   - enables customers to import Virtual Machine (VM) images in order to create Amazon EC2 instances
   - Customers can also export previously imported EC2 instances to create VMs